Real-world compliance, accounting setup and tax readiness checklist

 Establish and maintain internal controls and insurance review

-Establish checks and balances for financial transactions: segregation of duties when possible, signoff requirements on significant outlays or regular review over bank reconciliations.
+Establish checks and balances for financial transactions: Segregation of duties when possible, signoff requirements on significant outlays or regular review over bank reconciliations.
 Check available insurance to shield business assets and limit financial risk.

 Continue Filing and Renewal Obligation on an annual basis